Mrowa96/w3c-quicky/README.md

 - Publish to npm as esm package
 - Add configuration file with ignoring rules
 - Setup github actions
-- Add checksums and cache result
+- Add checksums and cache results?